After court ruling, Gov. DeSantis eyes tougher homeless camping ban

 “The original bill was written based on some existing precedent, even though we didn’t agree with it.
 I think the Legislature was like, well, we want something that’s going to stick.
 So there may be even more that they could do to tighten that up,” DeSantis said.

 The 6-3 verdict in the Oregon case of City of Grants Pass v.
-Johnson affirmed HB 1365, which was passed as a “carrot and stick” approach and a “Florida model” for dealing with the problem.
+Johnson affirmed HB 1365, passed as a “carrot and stick” approach and a “Florida model” for dealing with the problem.

-The majority opinion, authored by Justice Neil Gorsuch, notes federal prohibitions on “the storage of … sleeping bags,” “sleeping activities” on park lands and “dangerous” encampments
+The majority opinion, authored by Justice Neil Gorsuch, notes federal prohibitions on “the storage of … sleeping bags,” “sleeping activities” on park lands and “dangerous” encampments.

 “We’ll see if there’s a need to reevaluate it, but you have a right as a Floridian, you know, to walk down the street, you know, to go to some shop or a restaurant without being overrun by homeless,” DeSantis said.
 “And you can deal with the people that end up homeless with compassion, and there’s things that we can do potentially to be helpful.
-But simply allowing these places to get overrun, that’s just a nonstarter and we’re not going to let that happen in the state of Florida.”
+But simply allowing these places to get overrun, that’s just a nonstarter, and we’re not going to let that happen in the state of Florida.”

 Enforcement hasn’t been as aggressive in some places as state law would allow.
 In Jacksonville, for example, Democratic Mayor Donna Deegan has been accused by one Republican City Council member of “pushing homeless out of downtown and into the neighborhoods,” a read somewhat corroborated last year by another member who suggested that phase one of the city’s strategy was to clear the population out of downtown.